 - A personality trait that we didn’t know in our partner.

-- Lack of maturity on the part of our partner.
+- Lack of maturity on our partner’s part.

-- Or even that is was our fault: due to inattention, lack of time spent together…
+- Or even that is was our fault: inattention, lack of time spent together, etc.

-One aspect that remains clear is that after suffering infidelity we often feel a direct impact on our self-esteem.
-Not only do we feel anger, pain and even hatred about what happened, but it is also normal that we feel humiliated.
+One aspect that remains clear is that after suffering an infidelity, we often feel a direct impact on our self-esteem.
+We also feel anger, pain, hatred about what happened, and humiliation.
 Hence, sometimes we run the risk of falling into a depression.
-But really, how should we react?
-What would be the most sensible in this case?

-The way people react to infidelity usually depends on several factors:
+The way people react to an infidelity usually depends on several factors:

-- How long has there been infidelity?
+- How long has it been going on?
 Was it something sudden?
-Or has the treason been going on a long time?
+Or has it been going on for a long time?

-- Do we feel we are responsible?
+- Do we feel we’re responsible?
 Have we neglected our partner too often?

-- It also depends on how you discovered the act.
+- It also depends on how you discovered it.
 Does your partner continue denying it?
-Or does he/she acknowledge it and regret it?
+Or do they acknowledge it and regret it?

-- Our own personality will also determine how we react.
+- Own our personality will also determine how we react.

-Now let’s look at some of the most common ways of reacting to infidelity:
+Now, let’s look at some of the most common ways people react to infidelity:

 1. Looking for someone to blame

 This is one of the most common reactions.
-In our quest to understand we sometimes obsess over finding someone to blame.
-Or we focus all our contempt toward our partner, or toward the person with whom he/she has been unfaithful.
-Looking for someone to blame helps us to let off steam, but it must be something specific.
-After focusing on the guilty, usually then comes a separation, or even forgiveness.
+In our quest to understand, we sometimes obsess over finding someone to blame.
+Or we focus all our contempt toward our partner or the person they were unfaithful with.

 4. A new phase in the relationship